 Avoid eating large meals as these expand your tummy and increase pressure in your abdominal cavity.
 It’s especially important, if you have a hiatal hernia, not to eat a large meal before exercising.
 Wait at least two hours after a meal before doing any form of exercise.
 Certain foods can trigger symptoms.
 Foods and beverages that can aggravate hiatal hernia symptoms include caffeinated beverages, chocolate, acidic foods, alcohol, and greasy foods.

 If you have persistent acid reflux symptoms (GERD), your physician may recommend taking acid-reducing medications.
 Doing so can lower your risk of developing damage to the lining of the esophagus due to long-term exposure to acid.
 Such damage, when it occurs, may place you at higher risk of developing cancer of the esophagus.
 That’s why it’s important to treat acid reflux if you have it.
-If you have severe or persistent acid reflux symptoms, due to a hiatal hernia, that don’t respond to medications, there is a surgical procedure to repair it, although fewer than 5% of people require surgery.
+If you have severe or persistent acid reflux symptoms, due to a hiatal hernia, that doesn’t respond to medications, there is a surgical procedure to repair it, although fewer than 5% of people require surgery.
 These are all issues to discuss with your physician.

 Don’t forget, lifestyle changes, particularly losing weight, can reduce the severity of acid reflux related to a hiatal hernia.
 We know that weight training helps with weight control, so get guidelines from your physician about how heavy to lift.
 Assuming you have a small, sliding hiatal hernia, they’ll probably give you the okay to lift, as long as you don’t lift so heavy that you strain.

 Also, if you experience shortness of breath, chest pain, or difficulty swallowing, see your physician immediately.
 If you have a large hiatal hernia, so much of the stomach can poke through the diaphragm that it places pressure on your lungs.
 Such cases sometimes require surgery.